The Adventures of Tom Thumb and Thumbelina

-The Adventures of Tom Thumb and Thumbelina is a 2002 American animated fantasy film directed by Glenn Chaika and starring Jennifer Love Hewitt, Elijah Wood, Peter Gallagher, and Jon Stewart.
-Produced by Miramax Films and Hyperion Animation, the film was distributed by Buena Vista Home Entertainment under the Miramax Home Entertainment label.
+The Adventures of Tom Thumb and Thumbelina is a 1999 American animated fantasy film directed by Glenn Chaika and starring Jennifer Love Hewitt, Elijah Wood, Peter Gallagher, and Jon Stewart.
+Produced by Hyperion Animation, the film was distributed by Buena Vista Home Entertainment under the Miramax Home Entertainment label 2002 in VHS & DVD Estados Unidos / 2004 in VHS & DVD Mexican.

 Plot

-After escaping from the circus, to which she was kidnapped as a baby, tiny Thumbelina (Jennifer Love Hewitt) sets out to find others of her diminutive stature and the place where she belongs.
+After escaping from the circus, to which she was kidnapped as a baby who was the long lost princess, and then reunited with her and returned to her lost home, tiny Thumbelina (Jennifer Love Hewitt) sets out to find others of her diminutive stature and the place where she belongs.
 She happens upon Tom Thumb (Elijah Wood), who was raised by a good normal-sized man.
 He is not only similar to her in size, but is also looking for others like him.
 But just as they fall in love, Thumbelina is taken prisoner by the terribly sinister Mole King (Peter Gallagher), who wants to make her his bride.
-Thumbelina is the daughter of King and Queen of Gemworld, granddaughter of the previous King and Queen and Great Granddaughter of the first King and Queen.
+Thumbelina is the daughter of King and Queen of Gemworld.

 Voice Cast

-Production
+Release

 The film is copyrighted 1999 but was not released until 2002.
 It was distributed internationally to Italy, where it debuted on 75 screens in 2004, earning €23,531 in its initial week of release.

+In 2010, Miramax was sold by Disney, later being taken over by Qatari company beIN Media Group.
+ViacomCBS (now known as Paramount Skydance) acquired the rights to Miramax's film library in April 2020, after buying a 49% stake in the studio from beIN.
+The Adventures of Tom Thumb and Thumbelina was one of the titles included in the 2020 deal, and the distribution rights to the film are currently with Paramount.